0x80/firestore-hooks/README.md

 # Firestore Hooks

-Clean and typed React hooks for handling Firestore documents.
-Currently it is a simplified and opinionated abstraction on [react-firebase-hooks]().
+Simple and typed React hooks for handling Firestore documents.
+Currently it is a stripped down and more opinionated abstraction on [react-firebase-hooks]().
 Eventually I would like to extract the essential parts of it, to cut any overhead and make this dependency free.

+In my personal experience using Firestore over the last 7 years or so, I have not needed most the API surface.
+If you deem something essential let me know and I will consider adding support for it.

 ## Installation